The optical illusion that is early talent identification and the selection philosophy of district teams

 De-selection: Hard to return to the system.
 Questionable selection criteria (often based on early physical characteristics)

 District team selection often begins at the age of 13/14 and is part of this pyramid.
 Its influence is felt years before the actual selection process.
 I recently spoke with a Swedish U17 youth international who said that this process can create and feed a stressful environment.
 Over a year before the district team selection, every day at school, at training, on social media each match or training performance was put under the microscope of analysis.
 “How did you play?
 How did I play?
 As well as being physically tired you would be mentally tired as well”.
 The player went on to say “I was lucky because I had an external support structure, family and good adult mentors that really helped me, I don’t know how I would have coped otherwise”.
 Competition, failure and struggle are of course part of the sporting experience.
 They don’t have to be negative experiences for children.
 The problems occur when it is all based on adult demands and values.
 These adult demands and values are appearing earlier and earlier in our sporting structures.
 The adult and the child, do they have the same motives?

 There is no convincing evidence that most sports require an early investment of training in one activity.
 In fact, what evidence is available suggests that across a number of eventual elite players, early specialization is negatively correlated with eventual success (Gullich, 2011).

-In the paper The Standard Model of Talent Development and Its Discontents by Richard Bailey and David Collins (Kinesiology Review 2013) it is suggested that “the apparent success of the SMTD is ultimately an optical illusion as there is no way of knowing who might have succeeded through different systems, and who were de-selected from the system but might have (under different circumstances) gone on to achieve high performance”.
+In the paper In the paper The Standard Model of Talent Development and Its Discontents (Bailey, R.P; & Collins, D. ) It is suggested that “the apparent success of the SMTD is ultimately an optical illusion as there is no way of knowing who might have succeeded through different systems, and who were de-selected from the system but might have (under different circumstances) gone on to achieve high performance”.

 The paper goes on to suggest risks associated with ill-focused of incorrectly administered pyramids.